refinedev/refine/documentation/docs/api-references/hooks/translate/useSetLocale.md

 ## Usage

-You can use the features of your own i18n library for change locale in your own components.
+You can use the features of your own i18n library to change locale in your own components.

 ```tsx
 import { Button, useTranslate } from "@pankod/refine";